Dragonrun1/fig-standards/proposed/event-manager.md

 ### EventInterface

-The EventInterface defines the methods needed to dispatch an event.
-Each event MUST contain a event name in order trigger the listeners.
-Each event MAY have a target which is an object that is the context the event is being triggered for.
+The EventInterface defines the methods needed for the EventManager to interact with the listeners.
-OPTIONALLY the event can have additional parameters for use within the event.

-The event MUST contain a propegation flag that signals the EventManager to stop passing along the event to other listeners.
+The event MUST contain a propagation flag that signals the EventManager to stop passing along the event to other listeners.
+The event MUST contain an immutable flag that signals to the listeners if they are allowed to modify the content/payload of an event.

 ~~~php